csfeeser/ansible_essentials/jpmc_finalchallenge.md

 **This will be a read-only playbook, as we don't have the appropriate environment.**
 Do the following prior to editing your role:
 - go to Ansible Galaxy and install the `netapp.elementsw` collection.
-- [CLICK HERE](https://docs.ansible.com/ansible/devel/collections/netapp/elementsw/) for the documentation on each role in this collection.
+- [CLICK HERE](https://docs.ansible.com/ansible/devel/collections/netapp/elementsw/) for the documentation on each module in this collection.

 Edit your role to include the following: